 As a dog owner, you have the mandate to monitor your dog's behavior if, at all, you intend to safeguard yourself from negligence claims emanating from a dog-bite.
 Most dog owners regard the "one-bite" rule as a rule that accords them immunity where their dog has caused injury to another for the very first time.
 Before the actual bite happens, you must note your dog's vicious behavior as a dog owner.
 A dog that becomes too aggressive at the slightest provocation should put you on notice that there is a possibility of your dog harming someone.
 For the sole reason that prior vicious behavior serves as notice for potential dog bites; therefore, not every dog owner is free from a negligence claim.

 Where a dog owner has taken note of their dog's vicious behavior and proceeded to do nothing about it, the Court might regard the bite occasioned by such a dog as something the said owner had prior knowledge of.
 Therefore, such a case will be treated differently.
-You or your insurance company might be compelled to compensate the victim for any injuries sustained if you are facing a negligence claim where the Plaintiff alleges that you had prior knowledge or notice of your dog's vicious behavior, get in touch with our dog bite lawyer Los Angeles for assistance with your defense.
+You or your insurance company might be compelled to compensate the victim for any injuries sustained if you are facing a negligence claim where the plaintiff alleges that you had prior knowledge or notice of your dog's vicious behavior, get in touch with a legal professional for assistance with your defense.

 Other scenarios where the “one-bite” rule is applicable

 Dog-bites are not the only injuries that can be expected from your dog.
 There are some situations where a dog might harm another by doing acts that point towards viciousness.
 For example, if a dog chases a victim who ends up falling into a ditch and sustaining fractures, the aforesaid victim can sue for compensation for injuries emanating from the viscous nature of the dog other than a dog bite.